adrian-13/GiftList/README.md

 There are three folders in this repository:

 ## About the Project
 This project demonstrates the use of Merkle Trees for efficient and secure data verification.
 We are building an application where a client needs to prove to the server that a particular name is on a predefined "nice list" to receive a gift.
 Instead of storing the entire list on the server, we use a Merkle Tree to store a single root hash, making the verification process both efficient and secure.
+Additionally, we have added a simple user interface to make it easier for users to check if they are on the "nice list".

 ## How It Works
 ### 1. Client Side (Prover):